hashgraph/hedera-hts-demo/README.md

 For convenience, accounts and tokens created during the demo will be persisted to a cookie and will be available when the demo is restarted.

+** Note: This is purely for demonstration purposes and should not be used as-is in production **

 ## Prerequisites

 * A preview net account